 Wheelchair access and parking spaces – should you have any visitors coming to an event with disabilities/access requirements please email the Estates Support Desk to request parking from the Security Supervisor.

 Outside of term time (July to early September), should you require accommodation on campus for guests then we have a range of en-suite accommodation available at B&B rate.
-For a general overview of the types of accommodation visit the Accommodation Office web page.
-Please contact the Accommodation Office to check availability and pricing by calling 01522 886198.
+Please contact the Accommodation Office to check availability and pricing.
 If you are organising a conference or large event then this booking needs to come through the Commercial Services Office to ensure that the University can host this in addition to other events planned on campus to ensure levels of service are high and that there are no clashes.
-Please email us on email@example.com or by calling 01522 886905.
+Please email us on email@example.com.

 AV support is booked directly through the IT support desk.
 Please note that for dedicated AV support for your event including room checks and set up there is a fee to ensure that a technician is with you, otherwise your request will be placed with in a priority based system and responded to as a matter of course.